bluefeet/GIS-Distance/README.md

 # DESCRIPTION

-This module calculates distances between geographic points on, at the moment, plant Earth.
-Various formulas are available that provide different levels of accuracy versus calculation speed tradeoffs.
+This module calculates distances between geographic points on, at the moment, planet Earth.
+Various ["FORMULAS"](#formulas) are available that provide different levels of accuracy versus speed.

 # METHODS